 This is a much better solution than the Lomo soft panniers as the bags don’t move around at all, are securely attached to the bike by key lock and provide more storage.

 With a cost of £400.00 I think this is the best pannier solution for the CRF250 Rally, albeit not the cheapest.

-After our first venture off-road on the CRF250 Rallys the one thing I decided I needed to improve for the trip was handle bar comfort.
+After my first venture off-road on the CRF250 Rally the one thing I decided I needed to improve for the trip was handle bar comfort.
 Ideally I need the bars lifting a couple of inches or so.
 Being short in the arm I found the bars were a stretch especially when standing on the rough stuff.
-(Unlike David who has long arms!)

 After much thought I ordered some bar risers from Amazon, being cheap I correctly assumed they’d be from China and wasn’t sure what the quality would be like.
 After a few weeks they arrived and much to my surprise the quality was actually extremely good.

 Whilst I was waiting for the risers to arrive I ordered a pair of Renthal handle bars from my favourite motorcycle shop, Orwell Motorcycles in Ipswich.
 The guys at Orwell Motorcycles really are good, James, Dan, Dave and the rest of the parts team are happy to do whatever research necessary to get me exactly what we want.

 I wanted a pair of Renthal Aluminium bars that were as close to the dimensions of the original bars as possible and in no time at all James took the measurements of the existing bars and was happily trawling through the Renthal catalogue looking for the closest match possible.
 20mins later the new bars were ordered and would be in later the same week.

 The bar risers are designed to work with the standard 22mm bar or the larger 28mm bar.
 Since I’ve gone with the 22mm Renthal bar I’ll be fitting the risers with the supplied 6mm inserts in place.